imodeljs/frontend-sample-showcase/src/frontend-samples/scientific-visualization-sample/readme.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-This sample demonstrates how to use an animated decorator to visually analyze properties of a physical object.
+This sample demonstrates how to visualize physical and/or simulation data by adding per-vertex data to a mesh.

 ## Purpose